kmaaallen/unicorn-attractor-milestone/README.md

       select and collapse each of the three swimlanes to see tickets.

 ##### Full Ticket page
-- Users can open a ticket in a full page view by clicking on the title of that ticket.
+- Users can open a ticket in a full page view by clicking on the title of that ticket if logged in.
 - This takes them to the full ticket view, which contains the same ticket components as outlined above but in full page view.
 - Whenever a user upvotes a ticket they are returned to the ticket overview page.